 Prior to her time at Northeastern, Summer Marion earned a Masters in Law and Diplomacy, Security Studies, and Political Economy.
 She wanted to further her research into philanthropic foundations and their influence on governance institutions during global health emergencies.
 Northeastern’s PhD in Political Science captured her attention because of the unique combination of methodological analysis and policy expertise held among the Political Science department faculty.

 Related Research Centers

-Summer's policy brief “How Funding the WHO Benefits US Foreign Policy,” was circulated on Capitol Hill by the Georgetown University O’Neill Institute for Global Health Law in 2020.
+Summer published "How Funding the WHO Benefits US Foreign Policy,” a policy report that was circulated on Capitol Hill by the O'Neil Institute.

 More Student Paths

 Charles T. Wallace-Thomas IV